ThomThio/ThomThio/README.md

 ### Hello there, welcome to my hacker space 👋

+*Some repos are in the midst of being transitioned to Growth HQ.
+Here's a bit about me and building tech products.

 My daily work involves everything around Product Development, and am really keen on activating new/valuable B2B and B2C use cases.
 I never actually stopped "hacking", so this is my space to do it, and test new ideas out!